tomauty/ZalgoTextGenerator/README.md

 Compilation
 -----------

-Retrofit is built using Maven and there is a very minimal amount of setup required for compilation.
+ZalgoTextGenerator is built using Maven and there is a very minimal amount of setup required for compilation.

 Two environment variables are required which point to your Android SDK and native Android SDK.
 A common place to put these is in a `.bash_profile` file in your home directory.